jump-dev/MathOptInterface.jl/docs/src/tutorials/implementing.md

 !!! tip
     For this and all future methods, read the docstrings to understand what each method does, what it expects as input, and what it produces as output.
-If it isn't clear, let us know and we will improve the docstrings!
+If it isn't clear, let us know and we will improve the docstrings.
     It is also very helpful to look at an existing wrapper for a similar solver.

 You should also implement `Base.show(::IO, ::Optimizer)` to print a nice string